goblinhero/qo_candidate_vouchers/README.md

 In addition, three 3rd party integrations are present that uses the same API, one of them using the Voucher functionality, the two others only using the order line functionality.

+### The models involved

+* Order: Represents what the customer needs to pay in total
+* Product: Represents a service or object that the customer can buy
+* OrderLine: Represents the purchase of a product for a given order.
+* Voucher: Represents a gift-card that can be used to pay for a later order

+Everything related to actually paying the order is not represented in the example code and can be safely ignored for the purpose of the assignment.

 ### Current solution

 The codebase is a condensed, simplified version of our current solution, only containing the API.